11 Most Affectionate Dog Breeds That Love to Cuddle

 We rounded up the fluffiest snuggle buddies to make your decision easy when choosing your new best friend.

 Like humans, dogs are each individual with distinctive personality traits, but some breeds are notoriously more affectionate and love to cuddle up next to their humans.
 Many dogs crave connection just as people do so chances are if they want to sleep next to you at night, they are looking to create that special bond (or maybe they just want an extra treat).
 These pups will make the perfect snuggle buddies, adventure partner, and overall best friend.
-You will also find many of these dogs on our list of the most popular dog breeds in the country.
+Believe it or not, some cats even enjoy a cuddle companion every once in a while.
+Make sure you see if your cat made the list of most affectionate cat breeds—although maybe you already know the answer to that.

 “It may seem counterintuitive, but Great Danes love to cuddle,” said editor Bobbie Abdallah.
 Originally known as the gentle giant, they adore snuggling up to the people that they love and don’t handle being alone very well.
 As Great Danes tower over other dogs and most humans on their hind legs, just the sight of them may make people cower, but they are one of the most patient and friendly pups around.
 See what other dogs are on the list of the world’s biggest dog breeds.